 Erasmus University Rotterdam

 While Erasmus University Rotterdam does not offer an MBBS in the Netherlands, it offers several courses that pertain to various medically-oriented disciplines.
 The programs are offered specifically through the Netherlands Institute for Health Sciences [NIHES] which is known for its multidimensional approach.
 This includes a Master of Science degree in Clinical Research, Health Sciences and Infection and Immunity, among others.
-It is one of the highly renowned institutions in the Netherlands as well as worldwide which is also visible in the fact that the university is placed in the top 100 ranks in THE World Rankings 2021 and top 5 rank within Dutch institutes.
-Unique points of offered courses include emphasis over both professional and research aspects, flexible and customizable tracks, encouragement towards own research.
-As general entry requirements, it requires one to possess a Bachelor’s degree from a school of medicine or biomedical sciences as well as working proficiency over the English language.
+It is one of the highly renowned institutions in the Netherlands as well as worldwide which is also visible in the fact that the university is placed in the top 100 ranks in THE World Rankings 2021 and the top 5 ranks within Dutch institutes.
+Unique points of offered courses include an emphasis on both professional and research aspects, flexible and customizable tracks, and encouragement towards own research.
+As general entry requirements, it requires one to possess a Bachelor’s degree from a school of medicine or biomedical sciences as well as a working proficiency in the English language.

 The Bachelor’s of Medicine offered at Maastricht University is oriented towards providing a practical outlook to students starting right from physical exams and activities such as interactive seminars and workshops and much more.
 Divided into three separate years, it addresses ‘The human body in health and sickness’ in the first year, ‘Integration of knowledge and skills: on your way to practice in the second year and ‘From paper to patient’ in the third year.
 Furthermore, it also offers a specialized Masters in medicine which delves deeper into such topics.